langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

         )
 ```

-This handler ensures only users with valid tokens can access our server.
-However, all users can still see each other's threads.
-Let's fix that by adding an authorization filter to the bottom of `auth.py`:
+This handler validates the user's information, but by itself doesn't restrict what authenticated users can access.
+Let's add an authorization handler to limit access to resources.
+We'll do this by:
+1. Adding the user's ID to resource metadata when they create something
+2. Using that metadata to filter what resources they can see

+Register this authorization handler with the `@auth.on` decorator.
+This function will run on all calls that make it past the authentication stage.

 ```python
 @auth.on